Trail Motorsport: Beginnings

 Armando Fitz's team started as a two-car operation during the 2001 season.
-He and his wife, Mimi, purchased the team from Team SABCO, owned by his father-in-law and current Sprint Cup Series co-owner Felix Sabates at the end of the 2000 season.
+He and his wife, Mimi, purchased the team from Team SABCO, owned by his father-in-law and former Sprint Cup Series co-owner Felix Sabates at the end of the 2000 season.
 The team, then known as the HighLine Performance Group ran the No. 8 Chevrolet and No. 11 Chevrolet.
 Blaise Alexander began the season in the No. 8 car, but after four races, the team cut back to a part-time schedule.
 Frank Kimmel, Jeff Falk, Michael Dokken, Jason Rudd, Mario Hernandez, Mark Voigt, and Josh Richeson all shared time in the car over the season, with the No. 8 team finishing 42nd in owner's points.
 Marty Houston drove the newly renumbered No. 11 car at the beginning of the year, his best finish being a 13th at the NAPA Auto Parts 300, but he was replaced by Ron Hornaday Jr. after the Outback Steakhouse 300.
 Hornaday had two top-tens but was released before the season was over, and was replaced by Todd Bodine who had one top-five in three races at the end of the season.
 Andy Santerre and Tim Fedewa also ran races in the car.
 The No. 11 car ended 21st in owner points, with Bodine finishing 29th in points.